jroller33/jroller33/README.md

 # 👨🏻‍💻 About Me

-<p style="font-size: large"> I'm currently in a full-stack coding bootcamp.
+## I'm currently in a full-stack coding bootcamp.
-There's links below to a lot of my recent assignments.</p>
+## There's links below to a lot of my recent assignments.

 <!---
 ## ✨Latest Finished Projects✨